-1. Being informed that Swiss Life Finance I AG, Industriestrasse 56, FL-9491 Ruggell, Principality of Liechtenstein (the "Issuer"), issued and sold 0.500 per cent fixed rate green bonds due 15 September 2031 (the "Bonds") in the aggregate principal amount of EUR 600,000,000, Swiss Life Holding AG, General-Guisan-Quai 40, CH-8002 Zurich,
+1. Being informed that Swiss Life Finance I AG, Industriestrasse 56, FL-9491 Ruggell, Principality of Liechtenstein (the "Issuer"), issued and sold 3.250 per cent fixed rate bonds due 31 August 2029 (the "Bonds") in the aggregate principal amount of EUR 700,000,000, Swiss Life Holding AG, General-Guisan-Quai 40, CH-8002 Zurich, Switzerland (the "Guarantor"), herewith unconditionally and irrevocably guarantees to the holders of the Bonds (the "Bondholders") in accordance with Article 111 CO, irrespective of the validity of the Bonds and the bond purchase and paying agency agreement among the Issuer, the Guarantor, the Principal Paying Agent and the banks referenced therein (the "Agreement") and waiving all rights of objection and defence arising from the Bonds and the Agreement, the due payment of the amounts (including but not limited to, principal and interest) expressed to be due and payable by the Issuer under and pursuant to the terms and conditions of the Bonds.
+Accordingly, the Guarantor agrees to pay or deliver to UBS AG in its capacity as principal paying agent in respect of the Bonds (the "Principal Paying

-Switzerland (the "Guarantor"), herewith unconditionally and irrevocably guarantees to the holders of the Bonds (the "Bondholders") in accordance with Article 111 CO, irrespective of the validity of the Bonds, the Bond Purchase Agreement and the paying agency agreement among the Issuer, the Guarantor and the Principal Paying Agent (as defined below) (together the "Agreements") and waiving all rights of objection and defence arising from the Bonds and the Agreements, the due payment of the amounts (including but not limited to, principal and interest) expressed to be due and payable by the Issuer under and pursuant to the terms and conditions of the Bonds.
-Accordingly, the Guarantor agrees to pay or deliver to UBS AG in its capacity as principal paying agent in respect of the Bonds (the "Principal Paying Agent"), on behalf of the Bondholders, within 7 (seven) calendar days after the receipt by the Guarantor of Principal Paying Agent's first written demand for payment and its confirmation in writing that an amount has become due and payable under the Bonds which is equivalent to the amount claimed under this Guarantee and has remained unpaid on the due date.
+Agent"), on behalf of the Bondholders, within 7 (seven) calendar days after the receipt by the Guarantor of Principal Paying Agent's first written demand for payment and its confirmation in writing that an amount expressed to be due and payable by the Issuer under the Terms of the Bonds which is equivalent to the amount claimed under this Guarantee has remained unpaid on the due date.